Badass Ravi Kumar

-Badass Ravi Kumar is a 2025 Indian Hindi-language musical spoof action film directed by Keith Gomes in his feature film directorial debut and produced by Himesh Reshammiya Melodies.
+Badass Ravi Kumar is a 2025 Indian Hindi-language action film directed by Keith Gomes in his feature film directorial debut and produced by Himesh Reshammiya Melodies.

 It is a spin-off of the 2014 film The Xposé and serves as the second installment in The Xposé Universe, with Himesh Reshammiya reprising his role as Ravi Kumar in the lead.
 The supporting cast includes Prabhu Deva, Simona J, Kirti Kulhari, Sunny Leone, Saurabh Sachdeva, Sanjay Mishra, Johnny Lever, Manish Wadhwa, Rajesh Sharma, Pawan Malhotra, Mohan Joshi, Sulabha Arya, Navneet Nishan, Raza Murad, and Prashant Narayanan.

 The film was announced in November 2022, with production starting in September 2023 and wrapping up in April 2024.
 Filming took place in India, Oman, and the United Kingdom.
 The music was composed by Himesh Reshammiya, with cinematography by Manoj Soni, choreography by Ganesh Acharya, and editing by Rameshwar S. Bhagat.

 Badass Ravi Kumar released on 7 February 2025 and received mixed reviews from critics.
-It underperformed at the box office.

 Plot

 In 1989 Muscat, Syed Bashir, a Pakistani official, commissions dance‑loving don Carlos Pedro Panther to recover a secret film reel that reportedly contains locations and aliases of Indian secret agents and missile codes.
 The reel subsequently comes into the possession of Laila, who obtained it after killing her husband.
 Bangles over payment negotiations, Laila plans a rendezvous with Carlos in India, prompting intervention from Interpol and Delhi police.

 Former maverick Delhi cop Ravi Kumar, known for killing corrupt criminals and defying orders, is reinstated for the mission.
 Accompanied by Interpol agent Mahavir Ahuja, Commissioner Awasthi, and quirky sidekicks Raja and Rana, Ravi embarks on a globe‑trotting chase to retrieve the reel before it falls into enemy hands.

 In Muscat, Ravi faces off against a colorful array of goons led by Carlos and his lieutenant Jagawar.
-After a stylized diamond‑heist scene and numerous over‑the‑top confrontations, Ravi reconnects with his old flame Madhubala, who happens to be Laila’s sister.
+After a stylized diamond‑heist scene and numerous over‑the‑top confrontations, Ravi reconnects with his old flame Madhubala, who happens to be Laila's sister.
 As the mission escalates, Carlos abducts Madhubala, forcing Ravi into a final showdown.
-In a climactic battle, Ravi infiltrates Carlos’s hideout and kills him, avenging both national security and personal loss.
-The film ends with a reveal that Carlos’s brother, Carlis Pedro Panther, is out for revenge, hinting at further conflict.
+In a climactic battle, Ravi infiltrates Carlos's hideout and kills him, avenging both national security and personal loss.
+The film ends with a reveal that Carlos's brother, Carlis Pedro Panther, is out for revenge, hinting at further conflict.